Open Hearts. Open Minds. Strong Values.

 Rabbi Daniel Alexander, Rabbi Emeritus

-Rabbi Alexander is a past President of the Alliance for Interfaith Ministries [AIM], has served on the Executive Board of the Interfaith Movement for People in Congregations Acting Together [IMPACT] and for many years on the planning committee for the annual Martin Luther King Celebration.
-He frequently speaks to groups from churches, civic organizations, and schools, and hopes to continue to find venues for teaching and pastoral counseling as an emeritus rabbi.
+Rabbi Alexander is a past President of the Alliance for Interfaith Ministries [AIM], has served on the Executive Board of the Interfaith Movement for People in Congregations Acting Together [IMPACT], and for many years on the planning committee for the annual Martin Luther King Celebration.
+Even in retirement, he continues to speak to groups from churches, civic organizations, and schools.
+Retirement has provided him with the opportunity to become a Court Appointed Special Advocate [CASA], to volunteer in an ESL class at the Adult Learning Center, and to join the Community Advisory Board of JABA.
+As an emeritus rabbi, he continues to find venues for teaching, pastoral counseling, and, now and then, leading worship.
+In 2017, he served as a High Holiday rabbi in Staunton and Harrisonburg, and for one week in both 2017 and 2018, as the rabbi-in-residence at the Chautauqua Institution.
+When available, Rabbi Dan has willingly responded to requests from Rabbi Tom or from Rabbi Rachel to provide coverage or to otherwise serve as a third rabbi to the CBI community.
 His tenure and retirement prompted the Virginia House of Delegates (on March 4, 2016) and Senate (on March 10, 2016) to issue Joint Resolution No. 381, a commendation of Rabbi Alexander for his 37 years of service to the Jewish and general communities.

 Rabbi Alexander received his Rabbinic Ordination from Hebrew Union College-Jewish Institute of Religion in New York City in 1979.
 In 2002, he received his Doctor of Ministry degree from Wesley Theological Seminary and in 2004 he received a Doctor of Divinity degree from Hebrew Union College.
 He has done graduate work in Islamic Studies at UVA, took a Sabbatical semester at the Weston Jesuit Seminary, and completed training in Jewish Spiritual Direction from the Morei Derekh Program and in Mussar instruction from The Mussar Institute.
+He continues to immerse himself in Mussar studies with the Mussar Institute and has also received training from the Institute for Jewish Spirituality In the Wise Aging Curriculum.
 In 2012, a generous member of CBI published an anthology of his sermons called Seeking the Way: Jewish Reflections on Matters of the Head, the Heart, and the Hand.
 (The anthology is available for purchase in the CBI office.)

 Rabbi Dan and Dela Alexander are the proud parents of two adult children, Talia and Benjamin, who grew up in Charlottesville and for whom CBI remains a home away from home.